TheTechAngle/TheTechAngle.github.io/_posts/VPCs.md

 * Unlike a traditional TCP/IP network, a VPC doesn't have components like routers, switches etc. Instead it they're abstracted into software functions, allowing it to scale.

+* There are two ways for you to hit it - an internet gateway and a virtual private gateway.
+These hit the router and get routed to a network ACL, which acts as a first line of defense
+* A new VPC will always have a Route table and a default NACL and security group, but nothing else
+* This then connects it to a subnet.
+Subnets have the security groups.
+* Only 1 internetgateway per VPC
+* An instance has an ENI connected to only one subnet
+* Both VPCS and ENI have security groups
+* Always have a separate route table for the public subnet, to associate it with the private subnets

 #### 1) VPC CIDR Blocks
+* Largest allowed 10.0.0.0/16, smallest 10.0.0.0/28
 * CIDR - Classless interdomain routing block - a range of contiguous IP addresses.
 For example, the CIDR (10.0.0.0/8) includes all addresses from 10.0.0.0–10.255.255.255.
 * Secondary CIDR Blocks - These blocks MUST come from either the *same address range* as the primary or a publicly